 - Carbon monoxide poisoning

 These injuries often require extensive treatment for a long period of time.
 Unfortunately, this is often difficult to afford, particularly if you are unable to work for an extended period of time.
-That is why you should meet with a boating accident lawyer in Macon after an accident to find out if you may be entitled to compensation.
+That is why you should meet with a Macon boating accident lawyer after an accident to find out if you may be entitled to compensation.

 We are prepared to pursue compensation for all the damages you have suffered, including:

 - Durable medical equipment, like wheelchairs or crutches

 Contact Roden Law today to schedule your free, no obligation legal consultation.
 1-844-RESULTS

 Our Macon boating accident lawyers will need to establish that negligence caused your accident to have a chance of obtaining the fair compensation you deserve.

 Negligence is the failure of another person or entity to use reasonable care to help prevent others from being injured.
 In other words, our attorneys will need to show that the person who caused the accident did not act the way a reasonable person would have if he or she was in a similar situation.
 A common example of negligence is operating a boat under the influence of alcohol, which is a violation of Georgia's Boat Safety Act.

 Other common examples of negligence that contribute to boating accidents include:

 - Failing to pay attention